-- Collaborators:Fernanda Müller, Luisa Vicentini, Flávia Campus, Daniela Diniz, Beto Cabariti, Eduardo Lofti and Lucas Takaoka.
+- Collaborators:Fernanda Müller, Luisa Vicentini, Flávia Campus, Daniela Diniz, Beto Cabariti, Eduardo Lofti, Lucas Takaoka.

 - Studio Director/Coordinator:Marília Pellegrini